 Long term tooth sensitivity after dental work can be caused by a variety of reasons.
 These include:

-• A filling that interferes with bite
+- A dental filling that interferes with bite

-• Infection
+- Infection

-Although unlikely, there’s always a small chance that an infection has occurred following the filling, which will then cause discomfort and pain.
+Although unlikely, there’s always a small chance that an infection has occurred following the cavity filling, which will then cause discomfort and pain.

-• Cracks and damage
+- Cracks and damage

-• You have sensitive teeth
+- You have sensitive teeth

 Sometimes, you simply may have very sensitive teeth which are triggered by the placement of a filling.
-If this is the case, there are some things you can do to alleviate your tooth sensitivity.
+If this is the case, there are some things you can do to alleviate your filled tooth sensitivity.

 If this is the case, you can:

-• Use a toothpaste for sensitive teeth
+- Use a toothpaste for sensitive teeth

-• Brush regularly
+- Brush regularly

-• Gargle with warm, salty water
+- Gargle with warm, salty water

-• Allergies can cause sensitivity
+- Allergic reaction can cause sensitivity

 When Should You Visit Your Dentist for Tooth Sensitivity or Pain After a Filling?